-Yellow leaves tend to use more sugar than it can produce for the plant, so it’s best to snip them off.
-Apart from helping your tomato plants divert energy and food toward better causes such as growing strong roots and allowing it to produce more fruit, removing the bottom and any yellow leaves helps keep your new plants fresh and safe from diseases like Septoria that causes leaf spots.
+Yellow leaves tend to use more sugar than they can produce for the plant, so it’s best to snip them off.
+Apart from helping your tomato plants divert energy and food toward better causes such as growing strong roots and allowing them to produce more fruit, removing the bottom and any yellow leaves helps keep your new plants fresh and safe from diseases like Septoria, which causes leaf spots.

 Pinch Off Unnecessary Fruit-Bearing Clusters in Indeterminate Varieties